December is the end of the year, and it can be both a time of great joy and bitter sorrows.

 Tanzanite gemstone disperses dormancy, wretchedness, and outrage to goad the wearer to accomplish greatness and pursue dreams.

-The stone is related with inventiveness, enabling one to explore new patterns, break barriers, and pursue one’s life passions.
+The stone is related to inventiveness, enabling one to explore new patterns, break barriers, and pursue one’s life passions.

-Tanzanite is also believed to boost the immune system, as well as treat the heart, chest, throat, spleen, and pancreas.
+Healers believe Tanzanite can boost the immune system, as well as treat the heart, chest, throat, spleen, and pancreas.

 Tanzanite increases fertility.
-Popular belief involves that the stone be worn in direct contact with the skin for the best effect.
+Popular belief involves that the stone is to be worn with direct contact with the skin for the best effect.

-This stone is rarer than the Diamond, mined only in one area in the planet.
+This stone is rarer than the Diamond, mined only in one area on the planet.

 Violet Tanzanite is a very kind of Tanzanite and prized all over the world for its splendid color and clarity, with the least amount of inclusions.

 The third birthstone of December is provocative, uncommon, and fabulous.
-Ancient people had no idea that Tanzanite existed because it was only discovered recently.
+Since Tanzanite is a relatively recent discovery, ancient people had no idea that Tanzanite even existed.

-It is known to have the ability to open, cleanse, and realign the energy centers or the chakras, particularly the heart and throat chakras.
+It has the ability to open, cleanse, and realign the energy centers or the chakras, particularly the heart and throat chakras.
 It is a stone that also conveys dreams to the wearer.

-The most wonderful gem quality Tanzanite is used to create stunning and extravagant jewelry.
+The best quality Tanzanite is used to create stunning and extravagant jewelry.
 They originate from the Merelani Hills in the Arusha locale, in Tanzania.

 This stone urges the wearer to achieve greatness and chase after their dreams.
 It’s also associated with imagination and creative energy.

-It allows the wearer to discover new ways of expression, to push their limits, and to look for one’s real purpose in life.
+It allows the wearer to discover new ways of expression, push their limits, and look for one’s real purpose in life.

 Tanzanite gemstone removes dormancy, misery, disappointment, and displeasure.
-It is known to be very useful in treating the heart, pancreas, midsection, spleen, and throat.
+It can be very useful in treating the heart, pancreas, midsection, spleen, and throat.

-It is generally accepted that Tanzanite should be in contact with the skin to achieve the most noteworthy metaphysical effects.
+It is general consensus that Tanzanites should be in contact with the skin to achieve the most noteworthy metaphysical effects.

 If your significant other was born in December, you could get them a Zircon, Turquoise, or Tanzanite jewelry like a ring, pendant, or earring in the shape of an emerald.
 It will be worth the beauty, price, and happiness that you will see on their face!

-If it’s your anniversary or want to renew your vows, you can go for something with a subtle beauty that will also recount your romantic tale.
+If it’s your anniversary or wants to renew your vows, you can go for something with a subtle beauty that will also recount your romantic tale.

 Express it with color.
 You can pick a Tanzanite heart-shaped ring or pendant for this.